silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/03_building_the_schema.md

 ## Building the schema

-The primary API surface of the `silverstripe-graphql` module is the configuration YAML, and some [procedural configuration](using_procedual_code) as well.
+The primary API surface of the `silverstripe/graphql` module is the yaml configuration, along with some [procedural configuration](using_procedual_code).
 It is important to understand that **none of this configuration gets interpreted at runtime**.
-Loading the schema configuration at runtime and converting it to executable code has dire effects on performance, making API requests slower and slower as the schema grows larger.
+Loading the schema configuration (which we refer to as the "schema definition") at runtime and converting it to executable code has dire effects on performance, making API requests slower and slower as the schema grows larger.

 To mitigate this problem, the schema that gets executed at runtime is **generated PHP code**.
 This code generation happens during a build step, and it is critical to run this build step